NCAR/dset-JSON-to-ISO19139/README.md

      cd dset-JSON-to-ISO19139-master
      pip install -r ./requirements.txt

-Your software should be ready to use.
+If the final install command completes without errors, the translator should be ready to use.
 To test that your installation works correctly, the following command should run without producing errors:

      python dset2iso.py  < defaultInputRecords/test_dset_full.txt  > test_dset_full.xml